maka89/FutureCashFlow/README.md

 # FutureCashFlow
-Discount Future Cash Flows / Dividends by explicitly modelling risk.
+Discount Cash Flows / Dividends by modelling complex scenarios that explicitly includes risk/uncertainty.
 Instead of using simplistic models and model risk with hard-to-calculate discounting rates.

 #